Bayer Back & Body Side Effects

 Generic Name: aspirin / caffeine

-Note: This page contains information about the side effects of aspirin / caffeine.
-Some of the dosage forms included on this document may not apply to the brand name Bayer Back & Body.
+Note: This document contains side effect information about aspirin / caffeine.
+Some of the dosage forms listed on this page may not apply to the brand name Bayer Back & Body.

 For the Consumer